+Remove/pull out the battery protective tab from the left side of the control assembly.
 The water heater is now ready for normal operation.
-To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the schedule on page 29.
+To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the suggested maintenance schedule.
+See "Maintenance," page 25.

 Turn the electric power on at the circuit breaker panel, or fuse box.
 Power to the water heater will allow the water heater to run a system diagnostic.
-This typically takes eight minutes.
-Once complete proceed to the next step.
-NOTE: If the system diagnostic yields any codes, reference the diagnostic codes section in this manual.
-Adjust the thermostat to the desired temperature setting, and the operating mode, as described under "Adjusting the User Interface Module / Operational Modes" section.
+This typically takes a few minutes.
+Once complete, proceed to the Operations section of this manual.

+NOTICE: If the system diagnostic yields any codes, reference the diagnostic codes section in this manual.